Real-Skill/javascript-tasks/README.md

-#Lodash training
+# Lodash Training

-##Summary
+## Summary

-Training tasks for Lodash Math.
-The exercise consist of a few simple tasks.
+These are training tasks for Lodash Math.
+The exercise consists of a few simple tasks.
-You are supposed to implement method, having provided only the method name and purpose.
+You are supposed to implement a method, having only the method name and purpose provided.

-##Goal
+## Goal

-Tests contain some usage of lodash methods.
+The tests contain some usage of lodash methods.
 Make sure that datasets `app/datasets.js` for each method are correct.

 ### _.add

-Adds two numbers.
+It adds two numbers.

 ### _.ceil

-Computes number rounded up to precision.
+It computes number rounded up to precision.

 ### _.divide

-Divide two numbers.
+It divides two numbers.

 ### _.floor

-Computes number rounded down to precision.
+It computes number rounded down to precision.

 ### _.max

-Computes the maximum value of array.
-If array is empty or falsey, undefined is returned.
+It computes the maximum value of array.
+If the array is empty or falsey, undefined is returned.

 ### _.maxBy